solar-ml/aws-emr-msk/README.md

 Amazon Elastic Container Service (ECS) and Amazon Simple Storage Service (S3) are both AWS services accessed through public service endpoints.
 To gain access to these services from private networks, we need to create VPC endpoints that enable use of private IP addresses to access public services without exposure to the public Internet.

 The images in a private ECR repository are stored in Amazon S3 buckets that are managed by ECR.
 Users can’t access these buckets directly, but can use the ECR APIs to manage images.
-As a result, we need VPC endpoints for ECR and one for S3 to retrieve the image from ECR because these are different AWS services that have different public service endpoints.
+As a result, we need VPC endpoint for ECR and one for S3 to retrieve the image from ECR because these are different AWS services that have different public service endpoints.

 To access the Spark resources in Amazon S3 from EMR Serverless running in the two private subnets, we need a VPC Endpoint for S3.
 Specifically, a `gateway endpoint`, which sends traffic to Amazon S3 using private IP addresses.
 EMR Serverless does not require public IP addresses, and we don’t need an internet gateway (IGW), a NAT device, or a virtual private gateway in VPC to connect to S3.